-New in 2024 - Recommendation 6.8: Expand electric vehicle charging network and accommodate other energy choices
+NEW - Recommendation 6.8: Expand electric vehicle charging network and accommodate other energy choices

-A new recommendation is being added encouraging regional coordination to achieve a publicly available electric vehicle (EV) charging network in Southeastern Wisconsin.
-Text will also be added to acknowledge that VISION 2050 encourages a broader set of energy choices for vehicular travel and, while EV seems to dominate the conversation, other fuels such as hydrogen and CNG are also viable options in reducing the greenhouse gas emissions generated by the transportation system.
-The recommendation will acknowledge WisDOT's Wisconsin Electric Vehicle Infrastructure (WEVI) Plan in laying the groundwork for a National Electric Vehicle Infrastructure (NEVI) Program-compliant backbone charging network along interstates and, eventually, throughout the State.
-It will also encourage further coordination to develop a comprehensive regional network in locations and at appropriate densities to meet the future demand for EVs while facilitating equitable access to charging infrastructure.
+A new recommendation is being added to acknowledge the work WisDOT has done in planning for a backbone charging network and to encourage further coordination between communities in development of a publicly available charging network for electric vehicles (EVs).
+Text will also be added to acknowledge that VISION 2050 encourages a broader set of energy choices for vehicular travel and while EV seems to dominate the conversation other fuels such as Hydrogen and CNG are also viable options in reducing the greenhouse gas emissions generated by the transportation system.